About White Chicken Taco Casserole

 When I was living back east, Cinco de Mayo was just a small blip on the holiday radar – sort of like Mardi Gras, when May 5th came around it just meant something fun happening elsewhere in the world.
 And that’s a crying shame, because really, who doesn’t like a joyful holiday that promotes good food and drinking?
 Certainly not this girl!
 Now that I can Phoenix my home, Cinco de Mayo is kind of a big deal, with parties and plans and festivals to look forward to.
 If I’m being honest here, Cinco de Mayo has kind of become my mid-year New Year Eve bash.

 It’s as awesome as it sounds.

-I’ve mentioned a few times that The Boyfriend and I not the biggest fans of spicy food, so we have to get creative with Mexican dishes.
+I’ve mentioned a few times that an old friend of mine and I not the biggest fans of spicy food, so we have to get creative with Mexican dishes.
 I like the flavor of the spice, just not the burn, so I’ve always got a healthy dab of sour cream handy to help get me through to the good parts.
 But there’s still a delicate balance to maintain, because sometimes a dish can be so spicy that no amount of sour cream will keep your tongue safe.
 You can also go to the other extreme, shying so far away from all the good stuff that you’re left with a dish with no liveliness or taste.